-- 1. Promoting additional affordable rental housing and preservation of affordable rental housing in selected markets; - 2.
-Promoting housing preservation by improving the quality of Nebraska's existing affordable housing; and - 3.
-Enhances statewide understanding of fair housing law through outreach and education. - ii.
+- 1. The Housing Priority Need is a need for affordable, decent, safe, and appropriate housing.
+There are four objectives associated with the priority housing need, of which only three are applicable to HTF dollars.
+Applications will be reviewed to evaluate which of the three applicable objectives are addressed: - a.
+Is the project application promoting additional affordable rental housing and preservation of affordable rental housing in selected markets? - b.
+Is the project application promoting housing preservation by improving the quality of Nebraska's existing affordable housing? - c.
+Does the project application enhance statewide understanding of fair housing law through outreach and education? - 2.
 The Homeless Services Priority Need has been described previously and has two primary objectives.
-Applications will be reviewed and evaluated as to whether these objectives are addressed: - 1.
-Provide appropriate shelter and/or housing to people who are homeless or at imminent risk of becoming homeless. - 2.
-Provide needed services to people who are homeless or at imminent risk of becoming homeless. - c.
-Evidence of local need and how the need was determined for the proposed HTF project and how it provides a solution to the immediate housing needs of the area being served. - d.
+Applications will be reviewed and evaluated as to whether these objectives are addressed. - a.
+Does the project application provide appropriate shelter and/or housing to people who are homeless or at imminent risk of becoming homeless? - b.
+Does the project application provide needed services to people who are homeless or at imminent risk of becoming homeless? - 3.
+Evidence of local need and how the need was determined for the proposed HTF project and how it provides a solution to the immediate housing needs of the area being served. - 4.
 Evidence of how the proposed project impacts the community.

-7. Non-Federal Funding Sources Criteria (up to 10 points)
+The extent to which application makes use of non-federal funding sources: Non-Federal Funding Sources Criteria (up to 10 points)